BBC Radio 1: UK analogue frequencies

 Radio 1 originally broadcast on AM (or 247 metres).
-On 23 November 1978, the station was moved to and (275 and 285 m).
+On 23 November 1978, the station was moved to and (285 and 275 m).
+Supplementary transmitters also operated on 1107 kHz (271 m) in Merseyside and on 1485 kHz (202 m) in the Bournemouth area.

 The BBC had been allocated three FM frequency ranges in 1955, for the then Light Programme (now BBC Radio 2), Third Programme (now BBC Radio 3) and Home Service (now BBC Radio 4) stations.
 When Radio 1 was launched, there was no FM frequency range allocated for the station.
 The official reason given was that there was no space, even though no commercial stations had yet been launched on FM.
-As a compromise, Radio 1 was allocated Radio 2's FM transmitters for a few hours each week - on Saturday afternoons from 1pm until 7pm, Sunday teatime from 5pm until midnight, Monday to Friday nights from 10pm until midnight (This was also due to the AM signal tropo interference from Europe at that time) and Bank Holiday afternoons from 2pm until 7pm when Radio 2 was broadcasting on medium wave, the holiday edition of Sport on 2.
+As a compromise, Radio 1 was allocated Radio 2's FM transmitters for a few hours each week – on Saturday afternoons from 1pm until 7pm, Sunday teatime from 5pm until midnight, Monday to Friday nights from 10pm until midnight (This was also due to the AM signal tropo interference from Europe at that time) and Bank Holiday afternoons from 2pm until 7pm when Radio 2 was broadcasting on medium wave, the holiday edition of Sport on 2.